TKL Keyboards: 6 Advantages of Going Numpad-Free

 Ease of use

 Further to the point above, many smaller keyboards also drop dedicated key placements for the function keys (F1, F2, and so on) as well as the navigation, arrow, and numpad clusters.
 Some lesser-used keys may not be supported at all, while others may be accessible via an extra “layer” accessed by holding down certain keys in combination.
-This focus on centering the most-used keys and setting the rest aside can be great for power users, but 80% keyboards are ideal for users who prefer the instant accessibility of a keyboard where each button does just one thing (except for typing capital letters and symbols).
+This focus on centering the most-used keys and setting the rest aside can be great for power users, but TKL keyboards are ideal for users who prefer the instant accessibility of a keyboard where each button does just one thing (except for typing capital letters and symbols).

 Aesthetics